 Upfront rent costs and your security deposit

 Typically, your future landlord requires you to pay the first month in advance, as well as a security deposit.
 A landlord cannot ask for a higher security deposit from you merely because you have children or a disability.

-However, he/she can request an additional security deposit or prepaid rent if he/she has certain reservations regarding your financial situation.
-Some typical scenarios where this occurs include if your annual income is less than 40x the monthly rent, you have a poor credit history, or a low credit score.
+However, he/she can request an additional security deposit or prepaid rent if he/she has individual reservations regarding your financial situation.
+Some typical scenarios where this occurs include if your annual income is less than 40x the monthly rent, you have a poor credit history or a low credit score.

-He/she uses the deposit to cover any damages, beyond normal wear and tear, when you leave the apartment.
-Therefore, it behooves you to take pictures and video before moving in.
-You and the landlord should also walk around the apartment to ensure you are both on the same page and address any issues before moving in.
+He/she uses the deposit to cover any damages beyond normal wear and tear when you leave the apartment.
+Therefore, it behooves you to take pictures and videos before moving in.
+You and the landlord should also walk around the studio to ensure you are both on the same page and address any issues before moving in.

 When you are ready to move, you want to receive your security deposit back.
 The lease should contain a clause covering when the landlord must return your deposit following his/her inspection.
-Under New York City law, he/she must return it within a reasonable period of time, but the city notes there is no standard definition.
+Under New York City law, he/she must return it within a reasonable period, but the city notes there is no standard definition.

 The landlord must pay interest on your security deposit, providing your building has at least six units.
 But, he or she can deduct up to 1% of the deposit annually for an administrative fee.